standard-community/standard-json/README.md

 This is useful for -

-1. Adding support for Unsupported like Sury
+1. Adding support for Unsupported validation libs, like Sury
 2. Customize the toJSONFunction of a supported lib

 ```ts